 In his spare time, Mac sings, paints, travels, plays the piano, does CrossFit, and pursues his passion for photography and Italian cooking.

 Conference season is upon us, which means we’re out and about meeting with clients, catching up on new industry trends, and making new connections.
 Here’s a “quick” list of our conference destinations this year.
 If you’re going to be at one of these conferences, let us know – we’d love to catch up.

 Last month, I was extremely honored that Digital Deployment was selected as a Small Business Development Center success story and recognized by two members of Congress: Rep. Doris Matsui and Rep. Ami Bera.

 This was all made possible thanks to you—our clients, who have been with us the entire way.
 You’ve allowed us to thrive in our hometown, remain rooted in our values, and yet reach across the country and rise to the challenge of building great sites for outstanding organizations.
 Thank you!

 Just as buildings need to have wheelchair ramps, modern websites must comply with various accessibility and web standards.
 The U.S. Access Board has just published a final ruling that takes effect January 18, 2018, and has revised Section 508 (the part of federal law that defines web accessibility standards) to include WCAG 2.0 (a modern, independent standard for websites.)

-Please find the information from Mac Clemmens’ talk: the Art and Science of Search Engine Optimization.
+Please find the information and webinar recording from Mac Clemmens’ talk: the Art and Science of Search Engine Optimization.

 85% of all users looking for information online start their investigation using a search engine.
 When your members, the media, and others are researching issues important to your organization, does your association come up in search results?
 Are you a thought leader?
 How are people finding your site, and why are they visiting?